-Students desiring to change their academic program may do so by submitting a Change of Academic Program form in the Registrar's Office and paying the \$30.00 fee.
+Students desiring to change their academic program may do so by submitting a Change of Academic Program form in the Registrar's Office.
 Students making changes should realize that they might be required to attend Valor for a longer period in order to complete the requirements of the new academic program.
-Students considering a change in academic program should consult with the Vice President for Academic Affairs before doing so.
+Students considering a change in academic program should consult with the Provost before doing so.
 The student will be required to meet the graduation requirements in the current Academic Catalog for the new program.